Iberian ibex: Distribution and habitat

 The Iberian ibex populates the Iberian Peninsula and consisted originally of four subspecies.
 However, with recent extinctions occurring within the last century, only two of the subspecies still exist.
-Both occur in Spain and along the coast in Portugal, as well a small reintroduced population in the French Pyrenees.
+Both occur in Spain and in northern Portugal, as well a small reintroduced population in the French Pyrenees.
 It has been extirpated from Gibraltar and possibly Andorra.

-Behaviour and Ecology
+Behaviour and ecology

 Diet

 The Iberian ibex is generally a mixed feeder between a browser and a grazer, depending on the plant availability in their home range.
 Thus, the percentage of each type of resource that is consumed will vary altitudinally, geographically, and seasonally.
 The ibex also has a special mechanism in the kidney that stores fat in order to be used as energy during the cold winter times.
 The highest body storage of kidney fat can be found during the productive warm seasons and the lowest during the cold period.
 The body storage is characterized by the limited food resources.
 Foraging in ibexes is also different depending on the season.
 When food resources are low during the winter, ibexes would reduce their rates of movement when foraging.
 However, during the spring season, when food is more available, they would increase their rate of movement and become more mobile in finding food.
 This would be the ideal trend of movement since the spring season is more abundant in food resources meaning that there is more competition for food resources forcing some to trek farther in order to obtain food.